Gear & Travel Tips / Travel Tips

 These are serious benefits for a card that only costs $99 per year!
 You can stretch your points at a Staybridge Suites in the US or splash out at an Intercontinental overseas.
 This would also be an ideal credit card for travel sports families, as those costs add up quickly and you can almost always find an IHG hotel near weekend tournaments.

 If you plan to fly anywhere, this is the cheapest credit card that covers TSA PreCheck.
 Each adult needs to have their own PreCheck, so it could make sense for them to open their own IHG One Rewards Premier card at least for the first year.
 But plenty of miles and points experts rate this card a “hold” thanks to the free night certificate you’ll receive on every anniversary.
+I have both the personal and business versions of this card and recently used the two free night certificates so send my husband and his best friend to the Intercontinental New York!

 For more tips on making family travel affordable, but sure to read our budget travel articles.
 They’re loaded with actionable tips to help you travel more while spending less!